-To truly appreciate the beauty behind restoring and conserving historic stained glass structures, one needs to understand the painstaking process involved and expertise necessary in bringing these amazing works of art back to their original glory.
+To truly appreciate the beauty behind restoring and conserving historic stained glass structures, one needs to understand the painstaking process involved and expertise necessary in bringing these unique works of art back to their original glory.

 The panels are placed in a warm water and soap solution bath.
 While in the bath, the panels are disassembled, the lead cames discarded, and the glass cleaned and placed on the rubbings.